siriushaha/coding_interview/README.md

 `isInRange`: function to determine whether time block is contained within another time block

-`isInBetween`: function to determine whether time is between start and end of a time block
+`isBetween`: function to determine whether time is between start and end of a time block

 `getAvailabilityByDate`: function to generate list of IAvailable blocks from list of IBusy blocks based on working hours defined in workingHours variable in data/data.ts